BG57387/Team-4/README.md

 <br/>
-<b>Query 4:</b> List out the number of races won by each ostrich in a specfic year.
+<b>Query 4:</b> Write a query to list out the number of races won by each ostrich in a specfic year.

 This SQL query retrieves the total number of podium finishes for each ostrich, considering only those ostriches that have achieved at least one podium finish.
 It accomplishes this by joining the "Ostriches," "Ostriches_has_Races," "Races," and "Race_Results" tables, linking ostriches to their race participation and race results.
 The query then calculates the sum of podium finishes (1st, 2nd, and 3rd positions) for each ostrich, groups the results by ostrich ID and name, filters out ostriches with no podium finishes, and finally sorts the results in descending order based on the total number of podium finishes.
 Essentially, it provides a ranking of ostriches based on their success in achieving podium positions in races.<br/>
 <img width="815" alt="Screenshot 2024-03-27 at 11 12 13 AM" src="https://github.com/BG57387/Team-4/assets/150160324/8ff4e684-02b7-49a0-a4e8-7fa295b91aa2">